swedish-council-for-higher-education/sonar-pr-gerrit-plugin/README.md

 In your SonarQube server, see Administration -> Configuration -> General Settings and `Gerrit PR`.

-In `gerrit.pr.gerrit.success.message` and `gerrit.pr.gerrit.failed.message` the following variables may be used:
+In the message `gerrit.pr.gerrit.success.message` and `gerrit.pr.gerrit.failed.message` it is possible to use the following variables.

 * `project.key`      - The project key
 * `project.name`     - The project name
 * `pullrequest.key`  - The pull request id

+Also the metric key in all conditions is the current Quality Gate is a variable, see: `org.sonar.api.ce.posttask.QualityGate.Condition.getMetricKey()`

 ### Example:

 You could configure `gerrit.pr.gerrit.failed.message` to provide a link to the list of issues for the particular pull request.

 ```
-Sonar review failed, see http://myurl.com/dashboard?id=${project.key}&pullRequest=${pullrequest.key}
+Sonar review failed, see http://myurl.com/dashboard?id=${project.key}&pullRequest=${pullrequest.key}&resolved=false
 ```

 ## Build Env